NotArpit/Roots/README.md

 # What is Roots?

-We are a peer-to-peer based application with the primary goal of minimising food wastage within urban cities, restuarants, supermarkets and any general food providers on a daily basis waste tonnes of food simply because it is unfit for sale but not at all unfit for consumption.
+We are a peer-to-peer based application with the primary goal of minimising food wastage within urban cities.
+Food providers such as restuarants and supermarkets waste tonnes of food every day simply because it is unfit for sale but not at all unfit for consumption.

 # How do we solve this issue?